phalcon-orphanage/docs/en/reference/models.rst

             $this->belongsTo("parts_id", "Parts", "id", array(
                 "foreignKey" => array(
-                    "message" => "The part_id does not exist on the parts model" )
+                    "message" => "The part_id does not exist on the Parts model" )
             ));
         }